Welcome to Monochrome Imaging Services

 Just finished converting the Sony a9 to monochrome.
 The first a9 Monochrome was finished recently, and it will be added to the list of cameras that can be converted here at Monochrome Imaging Services.

 I am proud to now offer conversion services for the Sony Mark II and Mark III series of cameras.
-I have converted both the a7R II, and the a7R III to monochrome.
+I have converted the a7R II, and the a7R III, and the a7 III to monochrome.
 Sample images can be seen in the sample galleries menu above.
 I have also converted the RX1 series of cameras as well, and now the a9.

 Considering the Leica Monochrome?
 Don’t want to pay the heavy price?
 Consider this conversion as an alternative.
 You can use Leica lenses on these Sony cameras, and virtually any lens ever made will adapt.
 I call this the poor man’s Leica Monochrome.
 Please look through the Galleries and the Technical section to learn how well the conversion works.